 Diabetes is a chronic medical condition which affects children and adults.
 Management techniques include fostering healthy behaviors, such as losing weight, monitoring blood sugar levels, and meal planning.
 Diabetes education provides counseling and support based on the American Association of Diabetes Educators (AADE) 7 self-care behaviors.
 Knowledge and skill training identify individual barriers and facilitate problem solving and coping skills.

 It takes a team to manage diabetes well.
 At Cottage Hospital, our Diabetes Education Program is accredited by the American Association of Diabetes Educators.

-Our Certified Diabetic Educator has flexible hours, and when necessary works collaboratively with our on- staff Registered Dietician, Endocrinologist and your primary health care provider to provide you with the information, tools, nutritional education and medical assistance needed to manage your diabetes.
+Our Diabetic Educator has flexible hours, and when necessary works collaboratively with our on- staff Registered Dietician, Endocrinologist and your primary health care provider to provide you with the information, tools, nutritional education and medical assistance needed to manage your diabetes.
 A community outreach diabetic support group is offered monthly with frequent guest speakers.

 - general diabetes self-management.